SoftwareDesignLab/svip-ui/readme.md

 > production, consumption, and utilization of Software Bills of Materials.

 ### Latest Release: [[V1.0.0] - (7/31/23)](doc/changelog.md)
-> GUI has been reworked
+> GUI has been completely reworked from prototype.
+New features include:
-> Features include:
-> Uploading\Deleting SBOMS
+> Uploading\Deleting SBOM
 > Viewing SBOMS (Pretty and Raw View)
 > Convert SBOM to new schema and document format
 > Run Quality Assurance tests on SBOMs